tob-asco/seeds/tags.md

    - :abacus: what sports to include / which to kick
    - :abacus: how to improve sports
    - :abacus: doping, location, ...
+3. `train for: {major sports}`
+   - :cool: motivation can be huge to improve for a certain sport
+   - :cool: fear to hurt yourself with wrong training
+   - :abacus: exercises
+   - :abacus: lifestyle
+   - :abacus: gear for training

 list of major sports:
-working out, climbing sports, hiking, snow sports, soccer, football, baseball, basketball, cricket, swimming, dancing, chess, MMA disciplinces, fencing sports, table tennis, tennis, golf, ice hockey, floorball, w/ horse
+working out, climbing sports, hiking, snow sports, soccer, football, baseball, basketball, cricket, swimming, dancing, chess, MMA disciplines, fencing sports, table tennis, tennis, golf, ice hockey, floorball, w/ horse